Healthcare & Health Insurance in Ecuador

 Do you have anything more to add about local medical facilities in Ecuador?

 "There are no hospitals in the town and the nearest quality hospital is in Manta one hour away.
 There are smaller hospitals in Bahia and Portoviejo I have heard.
-I have only used a local doctor for stomach issues so I am pretty unfamiliar with the medical care," explained one person living in San Clemente, Ecuador.
+I have only used a local doctor for stomach issues so I am pretty unfamiliar with the medical care," explained one digital nomad living in San Clemente, Ecuador.

 As a foreigner living in Ecuador, will I have access to public healthcare?
 What is it like?

 "Yes, foreigners living in Ecuador have access to public healthcare.
 The public healthcare system in Ecuador is generally considered to be of good quality, with many hospitals and clinics offering a wide range of services.
 The public healthcare system is funded by the government and is free for all Ecuadorian citizens, as well as for foreigners who are legally registered in the country.
-The quality of care may vary depending on the region, but overall, the public healthcare system in Ecuador is considered to be reliable and accessible," explained one digital nomad living in Ecuador.
+The quality of care may vary depending on the region, but overall, the public healthcare system in Ecuador is considered to be reliable and accessible," said one digital nomad in Ecuador.

 What have your experiences during the pandemic with the local healthcare system been like?